Dipanjan Roy

 Contact: azman.b17@nbrc.ac.in

-AzmanAzman did BSc in Zoology from Aligarh Muslim University.
-He continued to do PhD after MSc in Neuroscience from NBRC itself.
+AzmanAzman did a BSc in Zoology from Aligarh Muslim University.
+He continued to do a PhD after an MSc in Neuroscience from NBRC itself.
 Currently, he is interested in understanding the neural correlates of reading in different orthographies by multiliterates and the underlying anatomical characteristics.
-He is taking the help of the unique culture of North Indians to read and write two distinctly different orthographies, Hindi and Urdu, for the same language, Hindustani.
-His longterm interest is to understand the neural dynamics of language processing in the brain using EEG/fMRI in bilingual population.
+He is utilizing the unique culture of North Indians to read and write two distinctly different orthographies, Hindi and Urdu, for the same language, Hindustani.
+His long-term interest is to understand the neural dynamics of language processing and social cognition in the brain, using EEG/fMRI in bilingual populations.

 Contact: p22ai203@iitj.ac.in